Living in Belgium? Find out how to get the right healthcare for you and your family with our guide to going to the doctor in Belgium.

 - Useful Belgian medical phrases

-Looking for an expat-friendly health insurance company in Belgium?
-Partena provides a dedicated service for expat families, individuals, and businesses based in Belgium.
-They offer competitive benefits, expert advice and fast reimbursements on all your medical treatments.
-Choose Partena and get covered today.
+Looking for expat-friendly health insurance in Belgium?
+Business & Expats Health insurance provides a dedicated service for families, individuals, and businesses moving to Belgium.
+With competitive benefits, expert advice, and fast reimbursements on all treatments, choose Business & Expats today.

 Doctors in Belgium